 Check out reviews of other trading journals to see which is best for you:

 - Profit.ly Review (Great Community)

 What Type Of Trader Is TraderSync Best For?

 TraderSync is designed for the day trader or swing trader who needs a way to reflect on their trades and improve their trading success over time.
 Importantly, this software also requires a love for data analytics.
 TraderSync keeps track of your data and puts analysis tools at your fingertips.
 But it’s up to individual traders to take advantage of the evaluator, simulator, and trade management modules and to play around with different trading behavior changes.

 - Wide range of metadata tracked for every trade

 - Automatic import from 100+ brokers

-- Evaluate how behavior changes can affect P&L
+- Evaluate how trading habits can affect P&L

 - Basic trade journaling available for free